-The Emergency Management program's Major Requirements are adopted and derived from EMI's Independent Study program.
-These courses are subject to revision and new courses will be added to the program.
+The Emergency Management program's major requirements are adopted and derived from EMI's Independent Study program.
 GCC's Emergency Management program will adhere to the latest IS offerings to ensure that students learn what is relevant and most up-to-date information and skills.